 As a managing editor and content marketer, I’ve hired (and in some cases fired) dozens of writers over the years.
 The best way to learn how to hire a writer is by doing it, but this guide distills some of the hard-won lessons I have learned along the way.

-This systematic approach can help you hire a writer who will allow you to raise your content quality.
+This systematic approach can help you hire an experienced writer who will allow you to raise your content quality.
 Given the current state of the economy, brands can find writing talent at attractive prices if they know what they want, where to look and how to screen candidates.

 Create a Strong Job Description for a Writer